seanpmaxwell/Typescript-Best-Practices/README.md

 - **Not serialized**
 - **Tightly coupled data and behavior**

 Avoid classes used solely as namespaces.
+Factory functions can handle most cases where one may feel tempted to use classes, but inheritance is where classes really shine.

 #### Enums